zeek/zeek-docs/doc/script-reference/types.rst

 A type representing a block of IP addresses in CIDR notation.
-A ``subnet`` constant is written as an :zeek:type:`addr` followed by a slash (/) and then the network prefix size specified as a decimal number.
+A ``subnet`` constant is written as an :zeek:type:`addr` followed by a slash (``/``) and then the network prefix size specified as a decimal number.
 For example, ``192.168.0.0/16`` or ``[fe80::]/64``.

 Subnets can be compared for equality (``==``, ``!=``).
-An "addr" can be checked for inclusion in a subnet using the ``in`` or ``!in`` operators.
+An :zeek:type:`addr` can be checked for inclusion in a subnet using the ``in`` or ``!in`` operators.